 University of New Hampshire - Main Campus Overview

 University of New Hampshire - Main Campus is a public institution located in Durham, New Hampshire.
-The suburban atmosphere of Durham makes it a great place for students who want the amenities of city life without actually living in the middle of a constant hustle and bustle.
+Durham is a good match for students who enjoy the safety and convenience of the suburbs.

 What Is University of New Hampshire - Main Campus Known For?

 - The 2% student loan default rate at UNH is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - The doctor's degree is the highest award offered at UNH.